scs87/scs87/README.md

 🔭 Currently working on: Streaming music app

-🌱 Currently learning: **React.js, MongoDB, Mongoosejs, Firebase and Docker**
+🌱 Currently learning: **React.js, MongoDB, Firebase and PostgreSQL**

 👯 Looking to collaborate on my first challenge in a tech company